jannicz/appointment-picker/README.md

-# Appointment-Picker - a simple timepicker widget
+# Appointment Picker

-A lightweight, accessible and customizable javascript timepicker.
-Accessibility is based on ARIA states and keyboard support.
+A lightweight, accessible and customizable javascript timepicker widget.
+Accessibility is based on ARIA properties and keyboard support.
 The styling is kept simple and can be easily modified.

 ## Advantages
  - no dependencies